 Key built environment indicators and policies are identified for five healthy communities domains to promote health and measure health inequities.

 About the Authors

 Anna Ricklin, AICP

 Anna Ricklin, AICP is a passionate advocate for healthy communities and is the first Health in All Policies Manager for the Fairfax County.
 In that role, she acts as a health ambassador across county agencies, promoting the integration of public health objectives into county plans, policies, and building projects.
 Formerly, Anna oversaw applied research and place-based initiatives to advance healthy planning practice at the American Planning Association, and began her career at the Baltimore City Department of Transportation.
 Anna has a background in health impact assessment, active transportation planning, and cross-sector collaboration, as well as recent work establishing metrics for healthy planning.
 Anna holds a Master of Health Sciences from the Johns Hopkins Bloomberg School of Public Health and lives in Falls Church, VA.

 Sagar Shah, PhD, AICP

-Sagar Shah, PhD is Planning and Community Health Center Manager at the American Planning Association.
+Sagar Shah is a Manager of Planning and Community Health Center at the American Planning Association.
 In this role, he currently leads applied research projects connecting urban planning and public health at the APA.
-His research interest includes investigating the role planners can play in creating healthy communities with emphasis on health equity.
+Sagar’s research interest includes investigating the role planners can play in creating healthy communities with emphasis on health equity.
 In his academic and professional career, he has worked on multiple applied research, community-based research, and basic research projects.
 In addition to research, he has a passion for data analysis and teaching.
-Dr. Shah holds a PhD in Regional Development Planning from the University of Cincinnati and a Master’s degree in Planning from the University of Southern California.
+Sagar holds a PhD in Regional Development Planning from the University of Cincinnati and a Master’s degree in Planning from the University of Southern California.